ShoGinn/adsbexchange-mlat/README.md

 Env variables must be passed to the container containing the adsbexchange required items

 ### Defaults
-* DUMP1090_SERVER=dump1090 -- make sure your dump1090 container is named this and on the same network
-* DUMP1090_PORT=30005 -- default port
 * Port 30104/tcp is exposed in case you need external inputs (but not a requirement)

 ### User Configured
+* DUMP1090_SERVER -- defaults to dump1090
+* DUMP1090_PORT -- defaults to 30005
 * MLAT_CLIENT_LATITUDE - Decimal format latitude of your ADSB Antenna
 * MLAT_CLIENT_LONGITUDE - Decimal format longitude of your ADSB Antenna
 * MLAT_CLIENT_ALTITUDE - Decimal format altitude (asl) of your ADSB Antenna
-* MLAT_CLIENT_USER - Your ADSBexchange.com username
+* MLAT_CLIENT_USER - Your username for your feed
+* MLAT_SERVER - The feeder server (defaults to adsbexchange -- feed.adsbexchange.com)
+* MLAT_SERVER_PORT - the feeder port  (defaults to adsbexchange port -- 31090)

 #### Example docker run